lucasgerads/KivyTwistedKleinAuthentication/README.md

 # KivyTwistedKleinAuthentication

-A simple example of how a twisted/klein webserver ist started from Kivy.
+A simple example of how a twisted/klein webserver is started from Kivy.

 ### Quickstart